Hobbies and interests

 Chandler Reed

 I am from Frisco, Texas, and I’m very passionate about learning and helping others.
-I have faced familial and financial struggles, but I want to use my experience and skill set to help others in the same boat I have been in.
+Coming from a family with a single mom, I have faced familial and financial struggles in my past and have current struggles with affording my education, but I want to use my experience and skill set to help others in the same boat I have been in.
 To do this, I’ve left my home state to attend Louisiana State University and am working towards a Bachelor’s degree in Psychology (concentrated in Cognitive Neuroscience with a biological basis).
-From there I will apply to medical school and eventually complete my residency in pediatric psychiatry.
+From there, my plan is to apply to medical school and eventually complete my residency in psychiatry.
 Accomplishing this would make me the first doctor in my family and allow me to live my life aiding others!

 Although, my goals are a bit different than those of the other pre-med students I've met; I want to go abroad.
 My dream is to study medicine in Ireland/the UK and stay there so I can work in a public healthcare system.
 I never want to find myself someday saying to my patient, "Hopefully your insurance will cover this," or "That will be $600 out-of-pocket."
 Healthcare is about being there for the people, and I can't do that if I am bound to work as a contractor for insurance companies rather than just be a doctor.